 Greener Choice LCA Award

-Green NCAP’s star ratings are an excellent way to compare the on-road environmental impact of new cars.
-While the Greenhouse Gas index already includes an ‘upstream’ component (the emissions related to the production and supply of fuels and energy), the rating does not consider factors such as vehicle or battery production.
-For this, Green NCAP publishes its Life Cycle Analysis, which allows comparison of a car’s impact on climate from ‘cradle to grave’ i.e. from when it was manufactured, through its lifetime of usage and, finally, end-of-life treatment, which includes some degree of recycling.
+In previous years as well, Green NCAP’s star ratings were an excellent way to compare the on-road environmental impact of new cars.
+While the Greenhouse Gas index included an ‘upstream’ component (the emissions related to the production and supply of fuels and energy), the rating did not consider factors such as vehicle or battery production.
+For this, Green NCAP published its Life Cycle Analysis, which allowed comparison of a car’s impact on climate from ‘cradle to grave’ i.e. from when it was manufactured, through its lifetime of usage and, finally, end-of-life treatment, which included some degree of recycling.
 The method of LCA is the most holistic indication of a vehicle’s environmental influence.

-Green NCAP gives LCA awards annually to five-star vehicles with the best LCA result.
-These are vehicles with total Life Cycle Greenhouse Gas emissions equal to or less than a fleet based threshold which evolves over time.
-This means that, in addition to minimising the output of climate-damaging emissions during use, they are further reduced during production and maintenance, where lighter vehicles with smaller batteries show clear advantages.
+Up to 2024, Green NCAP gave LCA awards annually to five-star vehicles with the best LCA result.
+These were vehicles with total Life Cycle Greenhouse Gas emissions equal to or less than a fleet based threshold which evolves over time.
+This meant that, in addition to minimising the output of climate-damaging emissions during use, they were further reduced during production and maintenance, where lighter vehicles with smaller batteries showed clear advantages.

 The results reflect the further development of the LCA methods and assumptions used, which are described in the second edition of 'Green NCAP's Life Cycle Assessment Methodology and Data' paper.
 Compared to the 2021 release, the calculations consider the increasing share of battery production in Europe and use the forecast of the energy supply in the period 2022-2037.
 Furthermore, the vehicle maintenance model has been improved and amongst other points, considers urea usage for diesel-powertrains.